Sicura Console

 Collector

-To keep the database from storing too many reports, you can specify the maximum number of reports to store per node using the following setting.
-The default is 3.
+To keep the database from storing too many scan results, you can specify the maximum number of scans to store per node using the following setting.

 main.max_scans: 3